nichoth/little-dashboard/readme.md

 # little dashboard

-Dashboard UI like for a cms
+Dashboard UI made with `virtual-dom`.

+## install

+    $ npm install

+## develop
+Start a server at localhost:8000 and watch files for changes

+    $ npm run dev